fem tusen og fem

 In close collaboration with Skeivt Arkiv, which provided some of the archival photographs used in the fanzines, fem tusen og fem has brought together facts about the LGBTQ+ history in Bergen, current interviews, events and issues faced by this community nowadays.

-So far, three issues of fem tusen og fem have been released.
-100 copies of each issue have been randomly delivered to Hordaland Kunstsenter’s neighbours, throughout the postcode 5005 in Nordnes.
+Three issues of fem tusen og fem have been released as part of Translating Togetherness.
+100 copies of each issue were randomly delivered to Hordaland Kunstsenter’s neighbours, throughout the postcode 5005 in Nordnes.